kct2020/goutpal-com-skeleventy/site/blog/ground-beef-gout/index.md

 <h2 id="next">Ground Beef & Your Gout</h2>

 You should now see there is no need to discuss ground beef with your dietitian or other health professional.
 Because total meat consumption is more important than specific cuts of meat.
 Especially red meat consumption.
 Indeed, you must refine your concerns about ground beef and gout.
 Because you need to be concerned with establishing healthy eating patterns.
-Then your concern changes to "I know my meat consumption is generally healthy.
+Then your concern changes to, "I know my meat consumption is generally healthy.
 But can I change the ground beef element for something more gout-friendly?"

 If your ground beef consumption exceeds national guidelines, you should reduce it.
-But if you are already limiting meat intake to national guidelines then you should start discussing other food groups with your dietitian.
+But if you are already limiting meat intake to national guidelines, then you should start discussing other food groups with your dietitian.

 Please note that I am considering summarizing national guidelines for healthy eating patterns.
 Because that will allow you to prepare better gout questions about your food intake.
 So please tell me what would help you most (see Feedback below).